 So after experimenting with growing lettuce in his backyard, he ventured into hydroponics.
 Later, he learned of aquaponics.
 Now, aquaponics is one of the primary ways Navidi grows food.
 As part of this system he raises Tilapia, which is served at his restaurant and by his catering enterprise.

-Just like aquaponics helps farmers in cold-weather climes grow their produce year-round, the reverse is true for growers in arid, hot and drought-prone southern California.
+Just as aquaponics helps farmers in cold-weather climates grow produce year-round, the reverse is true for growers in arid, hot and drought-prone southern California.

 “Nobody grows lettuce in the summer when it’s 110 degrees,” Navidi says.

 Navidi also puts other growing methods to use at Future Foods Farms.
 He grows San Marzano tomatoes in a greenhouse bed containing volcanic rock (this premier variety was first grown in volcanic soil near Mount Vesuvius in Italy).
 Additionally, he utilizes vertical growing methods.

 For Navidi, nutrient density is paramount—to this end, he takes a scientific approach in measuring the nutrition content of his produce.
 In the past, he and his staff used a refractometer, but now rely on a more precise tool—a Raman spectrometer.
 This instrument uses a laser that interacts with molecules, identifying nutritional value on a molecular level.